Illustration of three smiling trees with faces, surrounded by small plants.

 8. Back to the Bin

-When its job is done, the card returns to the recycling bin — no guilt, just a gentle step back into the loop.
+When its job is done, the paper (hopefully) returns to the recycling bin.

 9. Reborn again!

-Those same fibers go on to become something new: a notebook, a tag, another card.
-The cycle continues, quietly and beautifully.
+Those same fibers then go on to become something new yet again.
+Maybe: a notebook, a tag, or another card.
+The cycle continues!

 Paper Close-Ups